Teddyzander/PBC/README.md

 - number of children = q = 2
 - number of nodes = $\sum\limits_{i=1}^{h} q^i$ = 14
 - batch size = h = 3
-- number of requests = n = 100
+- number of requests = n = 10
-- Output printed to console, not to file
+- Output printed to file, not to console

 Running:

 ```
-./build/bin/vectorized_batch_pir client 3 2 100 True
+./build/bin/vectorized_batch_pir client 3 2 10 True
 ```

-Will then create 100 hashed requests for the PBC database.
-This information will not be printed to the console, but instead will be saved in a text file due to the final command line argument.
+Will then create 10 hashed requests for the PBC database.
+This information will be printed to console and not saved in a text file due to the final command line argument.

 ### Expected Output